Back to Blog

 • Designate a primary coordinator

-• Maintain a shared document with important contacts, medications, and preferences
+• Maintain a shared document with important contacts, medications, preferences, and emergency plans

 Divide Responsibilities